hbahadirsahin/nlp-experiments-in-pytorch/README.md

 - I started to work on transformer_google model.
 Obviously, it cannot be trained by its current version.
 - I have fixed several major bugs.
   - Classifier block's keep_prob parameter was missing.
 Hence, it is added to config.json as well as the model flow.
-  - Nobody told me that in MultiHeadedAttention model dimension should be divisible by the number of heads (attention layers).
+  - Nobody told me that in MultiHeadedAttention, model dimension should be divisible by the number of heads (attention layers).
 This lack of knowledge costed me 2 hours, but it is fixed (and will be checked inside the model).
 - Tests are going on (not unit tests obviously)
 - README.MD changes.